 We made a chat with our Internal Quality Manager, Raffaella Villano.
-Here’s what she told us.
+Here’s its interview:

 Hi Raffaella!
 Would you like to tell us how did you join Italcoat and what do you do?